Stock market today: Wall Street drifts near its record heights

 NEW YORK (AP) — U.S. stocks are drifting around their record heights Tuesday following a mixed set of profit reports.

-Helping to offset the losses was General Motors.
-The automaker jumped 8.2% after reporting stronger profit and revenue than expected.
+Helping to offset those losses was General Motors.
+The automaker jumped 7.3% after reporting stronger profit and revenue than expected.

+Treasury yields were holding relatively steady in the bond market and erased earlier losses after a report suggested the job market may be warmer than economists expected.
+U.S. employers advertised 9 million job openings at the end of December, which was a touch more than economists expected and slightly above November's level.

-More fireworks may arrive later in the day.
-Traders hope an upcoming report on the number of job openings posted across the country will show a slight cooldown.
-That would bolster Wall Street’s rising hope that the economy is slowing enough to keep a lid on inflation but not so much that it will create a recession.
+Traders were hoping the data would show a cooldown in the number of openings.
+That would have fit more neatly into the trend that's sent Wall Street to a record: a slowdown in the economy's growth strong enough to keep a lid on inflation but not so much that it will create a recession.

-Such hopes in turn have ignited excitement about the potential for several cuts to interest rates by the Federal Reserve this year.
+Such hopes are what ignited excitement about the potential for the Federal Reserve to cut interest rates several times this year.
 Cuts would mark a sharp turnaround from its dramatic hikes to rates over the last two years, and the reductions would give a boost to the economy and investment prices.

-The Federal Reserve is beginning its latest policy meeting on interest rates today, but virtually no one expects it to cut rates this soon.
-That, though, won't stop economists and traders from parsing every bit of communication coming out of the Fed Wednesday after its meeting finishes.
+The Federal Reserve is beginning its latest policy meeting on interest rates, but virtually no one expects it to cut rates this soon.
+That nevertheless won't stop economists and traders from parsing every bit of communication coming out of the Fed Wednesday after its meeting finishes.
 They'll be searching for clues that a rate cut may arrive at its next meeting in March.

-Treasury yields slipped in the bond market ahead of the job-openings report and the Fed’s meeting.
-The yield on the 10-year Treasury fell to 4.04% from 4.09% late Monday.
-It had slumped a day earlier after the U.S. Treasury Department indicated it may not need to borrow as much this quarter as it earlier estimated.
+The yield on the 10-year Treasury slipped to 4.08% from 4.09% late Monday.
+It was at 4.04% just before the data on job openings and a separate report showing consumer confidence is rising more than expected.

 After trading ends for the day, a pair of Wall Street’s most influential stocks will also report their latest quarterly results.